Examine your accounts.

 Your goals, life events, and cash needs.

 Discussing big life events on the horizon, like a child entering college or a planned retirement date, is the next step.
 Getting a sense of your yearly cash flow living needs is also something we'll do together.
-And I need to understand your long-term financial goals.
+And we need to understand your long-term financial goals.

 Your tolerance for risk.

-We'll step through some scenarios to help me understand your tolerance for risk, in an effort to determine what investments are suitable for you.
+We'll step through some scenarios to help us understand your tolerance for risk, in an effort to determine what investments are suitable for you.
 This process is important because people will often act differently in a crisis than they anticipate.
 So we'll try to determine how much risk you can absorb while still feeling comfortable.

 Busywork reduction for you.